facefusion/facefusion/README.md

 -v, --version                                                                                    show program's version number and exit
 ```

-Using the `-s/--source`, `-t/--target` and `-o/--output` argument will run the program in headless mode.
+Using the `-s/--source`, `-t/--target` and `-o/--output` arguments will run the program in headless mode.

 Disclaimer